Bluetooth LE–BK3633

 Test method

-2. Connect to an ammeter that can provide 3.3V of power, with its positive and negative terminals connected to the +3V pin and the GND pin on the board respectively.
+2. Connect to an ammeter that can provide 3.3V of power.
+Connect the positive pole of the power supply to the +3V silkscreen position, and the negative pole of the power supply to the GND on the board.

 3. You can measure the power consumption in different modes using power management in the host software.